FodyF/cypress-pure-query/README.md

 import '@src/query/log.js'
 ````

-the Cypress log is enhanced with artifacts
+the Cypress log is enhanced with these artifacts:

 - queries with `{nofail:true}` applied are prefixed by `~` instead of the usual `-`
 - failing queries are colored orange